rhwendt/archer/README.md

 ```

 ### Follow the prompts
-You will need to run some commands manually.
-These revolve around moving into and out of chroot environment.

 :warning: **Pick the correct drive to install on!
 I am not responsible for your lost data** :warning: